kaby76/AntlrVSIX/README.md

 This release is a major organizational and feature change.
 The goal is to position the tool to be used for refactorings of the Java grammar from specification.
-A tool has been written to import the Java grammar directly from the online specification, and output an Antlr4 grammar for it.
+[ScrapeJavaSpec](https://github.com/kaby76/ScrapeJavaSpec) is a tool that has been written to import the Java grammar directly from the online specification, and output an Antlr4 grammar for it.
 Several refactorings have already been tested on the Java grammar, but the next step is